ningsongshen/stretch-break-reminder/stretch-break-reminder-chrome/plan.md

 ## Next Steps

+- try out update notification when reminding instead of creating a new notification

 - Implement interval time change on the options page

+- disable button from icon in menu

 - reorganize the time zero global variable, i don't really like it's implementation

 - unit tests

-- randomized stretch tips or custom messages
+- randomized stretch tips (with pictures!) or custom messages

+- do something when the user clicks notification, or add a button!, like change settings
 - add icon

-- publish to store
+- publish to chrome store

--
+- microsoft edge, windows native apps

 ## Selling Points